tradle/cloudpal/README.md

 - **Faster connection**.
 VPNs usually make your connection slower.
 Here you will not notice it! (we use [WireGuard](https://docs.sweeting.me/s/wireguard#) which is [58% faster than OpenVPN](https://restoreprivacy.com/vpn/wireguard-vs-openvpn/), commonly used by the VPNs).

 ### Common VPN features
-- **Secure your line on public WiFi** (cafe, airport, etc).
+- **Stop password and data theft** by securing your line on public WiFi (cafe, airport, hospital, etc).
 Public WiFi is the feeding ground for hackers-in-training, it is that easy to spy on you there.
 Use VPN.
 Stay safe!
 - **Privacy from ISP**.
 No more snooping by your internet provider.
 This includes your mobile operator too!
 They see all your browsing and may record your browsing history.
 Yikes!

 ### Unique Privacy features